Synthetixio/synthetix/docs/contracts/RewardEscrow.md

 ### `setSynthetix`

-Sets the address of the [`Synthetix`](Synthetix.md) contract, so that escrowed SNX can be transferred.
+Sets the address of the [`Synthetix`](Synthetix.md) contract, so that escrowed SNX can be transferred to accounts claiming them.

 ??? example "Details"
     **Signature**